Toyota Yaris Hybrid (2012-2020) engines, drive & performance

-The Toyota Yaris can't quite match the sharpness of steering and eagerness to corner that Ford Fiesta drivers enjoy, and it's a shame to say that the hybrid power system only further dulls the experience.
-However, the Yaris hybrid makes partial amends with its smooth power delivery and fuss-free nature when driving around town.
+The Toyota Yaris can't quite match the sharpness of steering and eagerness to corner that Ford Fiesta drivers enjoy, and it's a shame to say that the hybrid power system further dulls the experience.
+However, the hybrid makes partial amends with its smooth power delivery and fuss-free nature around town.

 Toyota Yaris Hybrid engine, 0-62mph and acceleration